 The Oxford comma is placed before and not after the conjunction “or” in a listing of three or more items.

-In very rare cases, such as after an introductory clause, before an interrupter or at the end of a parenthesis, you can use a comma.
+In very rare cases, such as after an introductory clause, before an interrupter or at the end of a bracket, you can use a comma.
 Usually, Style Guides advise against it, to make a sentence less punctuation-heavy.